scottylabs-labrador/housemates-groceries/README.md

 Install dependencies: `python3 -m pip install -r requirements.txt`

-Start server: `python3 -m uvicorn app:app`
+Start server: `python3 -m uvicorn app:app --reload`

+## Testing & Scripts

+You can test the OCR output by:

+- Add a new receipt image into `ocr/test`
+- Run `scripts/test_receipt.sh --receipt_name=<your receipt image name>`

+You can clear the OCR images and debug output with `./scripts/clear_images.sh`

 ## Important Links